By: Licensed Mold Assessor Brad Fishbein

-In these cases, you have low paid workers who are not licensed themselves to deal with mold that are doing the actual work.
+In these cases, you have low-paid workers who are not licensed themselves to deal with mold removal that is doing the actual work.

 That's not to say large companies should be disqualified.
-There are many of these companies who have a project manager that is licensed or very qualified due to his time in the field.
+There are many of these companies that have a project manager that is licensed or very qualified due to his time in the field.

 If I had to pick one of the two, it would probably be the small company where the owner is in the actual field and performs the work.

 Staying in your home should not be left up to you.
 Your mold remediation pro should know this answer.
 They must effectively decide whether they can successfully perform remediation without cross-contamination.

 If the whole entire home needs to be treated, you should not be in the home.
 Lean on your hired company for this answer.